Dave Canales: Seattle Seahawks

 In 2010, Canales followed Carroll after the latter's acceptance of the Seattle Seahawks' head coaching position.
-He won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.
+He won his first Super Bowl title in 2013 when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

 Canales spent 13 years with the Seahawks, serving in a variety of capacities on the offensive side of the staff.
-From 2010 through 2017, Canales served as wide receivers coach, coaching prominent players such as Golden Tate, Sidney Rice, Doug Baldwin, Jermaine Kearse and Tyler Lockett.
-He later took on the roles of quarterbacks coach and passing game coordinator from 2018 through 2022.
-Canales was credited with assisting in the resurgence of quarterback Geno Smith's career.
+From 2010 through 2017, he served as wide receivers coach, coaching prominent players such as Golden Tate, Sidney Rice, Doug Baldwin, Jermaine Kearse, and Tyler Lockett.
+Canales later took on the roles of quarterbacks coach and passing game coordinator from 2018 through 2022.
+He was credited with assisting in the resurgence of quarterback Geno Smith's career.
 In the 2022 season, Smith was highly effective as the team's starting quarterback and was named NFL Comeback Player of the Year, while also earning his first Pro Bowl appearance.

 Tampa Bay Buccaneers

 On February 16, 2023, Canales was hired by the Tampa Bay Buccaneers as their offensive coordinator under head coach Todd Bowles, replacing Byron Leftwich.
-In Canales's only season as the Buccaneers offensive coordinator, the Buccaneers were 23rd in the NFL in yards per game and 20th in points scored.
-Buccaneers quarterback Baker Mayfield concluded the season with 28 touchdown passes, 4,044 passing yards and a 64.3% completion rate, all career highs.
+In Canales' lone season as the Buccaneers offensive coordinator, the Buccaneers were 23rd in the NFL in yards per game and 20th in points scored.
+Buccaneers quarterback Baker Mayfield ended the season with 28 touchdown passes, 4,044 passing yards and a 64.3% completion rate, all career highs.
 He earned his first Pro Bowl nomination.
-The Buccaneers reached the 2023 Divisional Round where they lost to the Detroit Lions, 31–23.
+The Buccaneers reached the Divisional Round where they lost to the Detroit Lions, 31–23.

 Carolina Panthers

-On January 25, 2024, Canales signed a six-year contract to become the head coach of the Carolina Panthers.
-Canales got his first win as the Panthers' coach on September 22, 2024, in Week 3 at the Las Vegas Raiders 36–22.
-In his first season as the Panthers head coach, Canales led the team to a 5–12 record.